IN LOVING MEMORY OF

 Val’s faith was active and joyful.
 At church, he insisted on serving in the nursery, where he earned the affectionate title “Grandpa Nursery.”
 He loved every child who came through those doors, and they loved him right back.

-A celebration of Val’s life will be held at the Red-brick Canyon Road Chapel of The Church of Jesus Christ of Latter-day Saints at 262 Canyon Road in Providence, Utah on Tuesday, February 17, at 6:00 p.m.
-Friends and family are warmly invited to attend.
+A celebration of Val’s life will be held as an open house on Tuesday, February 17, at 6:00 p.m. at the Red Brick Canyon Road Chapel of The Church of Jesus Christ of Latter-day Saints, located at 262 Canyon Road in Providence, Utah.

 The family kindly requests that, in lieu of flowers, friends and loved ones share a memory or message in Val’s honor in the online guestbook at Allen Mortuaries.